sabihaniaz7/Quiz-App-Flutter/README.md

 - One question at a time
 - Progress indicator (1/10, 2/10, etc.)
-- Next button after selecting answer
+- Next button after selecting the answer

 ### 4. Result Screen